Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Keystone Financial Group Investment Strategy

 The practice uses charting, fundamental and technical methods of analysis.
-It states that “it is not our typical investment strategy to attempt to time the market, but we may increase cash holdings modestly as deemed appropriate based on your risk tolerance and our expectations of market behavior.”
+The firm states in its Form ADV Part 2A (firm brochure) that “it is not our typical investment strategy to attempt to time the market, but we may increase cash holdings modestly as deemed appropriate based on your risk tolerance and our expectations of market behavior.”
 It also notes that it does not primarily recommend one type of security.

 Ballast

-Ballast, founded in 2010, is a fee-based Lexington financial advisory firm.
+Ballast, founded in 2010, is a fee-based financial advisory firm that's ranked second overall in Lexington.
 Multiple advisors work at the firm, managing millions in client assets.
 You can become a client with any amount of money, as the firm does not have a minimum account value to meet or a required annual fee.
-Ballast offers financial planning, investment management, retirement management and more.
+Ballast offers financial planning, investment management, pension and retirement consulting and more.

 Ballast Background